 James Boyd, PharmD, MBA, was hired as a faculty member at Campbell University in January 1990.
 “I was attracted to the institution because of the Christian mission and that I would be able to integrate my Christian beliefs into the position,” says Boyd.
 “With past experience in academia, I was impressed with the quality of students, faculty and staff and their personal values displayed here at Campbell.”

-Boyd currently serves as an associate professor of Pharmacy Practice and the director of the joint PharmD/MBA program.
+Boyd currently serves as a professor of Pharmacy Practice and the director of the joint PharmD/MBA program.
 “I was hired with the expectation to launch the joint program in business.
 The curriculum was initially offered in 1991, and our first student graduated with both degrees around 1996,” he explains.

 Over the years, the administrative offerings in the PharmD program have been restructured from one four hour class, to smaller credit courses offered throughout the students first three years.
 Another change is inviting more guest speakers to lecture, offering real world perspectives to students.
 A highlight for Boyd is having graduates return and participate in these courses.
 “I remember most of the students being timid and shy while in school and I enjoy seeing them return as seasoned practitioners boldly communicating their professional and personal experiences,” he explains.